 “I gave it a lot of thought, working for the Government specifically.
-My father has spent his entire adult life working for one branch of the military or another.
-He is proud of his working years.”
+My father spent his entire adult life working for one branch of the military or another.
+He’s proud of his career.”

-“Yes, I know your father, that picture on the desk with him and your mother is perhaps the only personal effect you’ve added to this entire room,” I accused, pointing at the frame on the low cabinet behind her.
+“Yes, I know your father.
+The picture on the desk with him and your mother is perhaps the only personal effect you’ve added to this entire room.”
+I pointed at the frame on the low cabinet behind her.
 “Do you think your father is a happy man?”
 I asked looking at the picture more closely.

 “I don’t see how my observations about my father are relevant to...”

 “What would my second choice be?”
 Lina responded as if we were playing a game and my questions were symptoms.
-I could feel a tinge of anger growing in my chest.
+A tinge of anger grew in my chest.

+I took a cleansing breath exhaling all the pettiness and anger I could gather.
 “I can tell you a story.
 Better yet I can show you what I am, but I can’t un-show you.”
-Readjusting my best facsimile of calm smile I reminded myself of how much back pay I was owed.
+Readjusting my best facsimile of a calm smile, I reminded myself how much back pay I was owed.

 Lina leaned forward across her desk and stared at me as if proximity was the answer to all her questions.
 “I see a polished, professional woman.
 I see confidence and stress mixed with experience and exhaustion wrapped in a very stylish white suit meant to keep you arms-length from anyone who would approach you.”

-“Then why do you spend the time to put all of that together every day?”
-She asked confused.
+“Then why spend the time to put all of that together?”
+Lina asked confused.

 “It makes those who love me feel better.
-If I have a weakness that needs to be protected then I seem more human.
-Believe me, I thought I was more than human but as it turns out I am just as powerless as everyone else when it matters most.”
-Several situations where I had failed to change the outcome popped into my mind.
-I quickly pushed them back into the boxes they came from.
+If I have a weakness that needs protecting, I seem more human.
+Believe me, I thought I was more than human on a few occasions but as it turns out I am just as powerless as everyone else.”
+Several situations where I failed to change an outcome popped into my mind.
+I quickly pushed them back into the dusty boxes they came from.

-“So these precautions are just lies you tell to make other people more comfortable,” Lina clarified.
+“So, these precautions are lies you tell to make other people more comfortable,” Lina clarified.

-“So your enhanced ability is observation related?”
-Lina asked
+“Your enhanced ability is observation related?”
+Lina asked.

 A genuine smile spread warm and fast across my face.
 “You shook my hand, a fatal mistake with people like me.
-I have gloves with me, not too suspicious of a woman my age to hide her hands from the sun, but I wanted to touch you and see what you are all about.
+I keep gloves with me, not too suspicious of a woman my age to hide her hands from the sun, but I wanted to touch you.
 It’s not merely an observation on my part.
-It’s intrusive and you had no real choice in the matter.
-You could have refused my hand and risked a social misstep I suppose.”
+It’s intrusive and you had no choice in the matter.”

 “I really don’t understand,” Lina responded.